aiscend-research/smallholder-irrigation-dataset/src/modeling/README.md

  #### `visualization.py`
  `print_confusion_matix(y_true, y_pred)`: Displays a confusion matrix using `matplotlib`.
 `plot_ml_predictions(dataset, clf, class_names, colors)`: Visualizes the model’s pixel-wise predictions vs ground truth masks for selected samples, using color-coded masks.
 Class colors and names are dataset-dependent and should be passed in as arguments.
 This function will have to changed depending on the dataset.

+### Running Experiments Using the ML Pipeline

+This pipeline is designed to make it easy to run, track, and reproduce machine learning experiments.
+The workflow is configuration-driven, so you can specify all experiment details in a YAML file and run them with a single script.

+#### **Configuration: `experiment.yaml`**

+- This file contains all the settings for a single experiment, including:
+  - **Experiment name** (for tracking)
+  - **Data settings** (dataset path, train/validation/test subset sizes)
+  - **Model type** (e.g., `random_forest`, `gradient_boosting`)
+  - **Model hyperparameters** (grouped by model type)
+  - **Visualization options** (class colors, number of samples to plot)
+  - **Output directory** (where results will be saved)

+The `experiment.yaml` file is listed in the `.gitignore`, so users may tweak it at their will for a given experiment, but the default configurations will remain untouched.

+#### **Running Experiments: `run_experiment.py`**

+- This script loads the experiment configuration from `experiment.yaml` and runs the full ML pipeline.

+#### **Expected Outputs**

+For each experiment run, a new subfolder is created in the specified output directory (default: `./experiments`).
+The name of the folder corresponds to the experiment name as specified in `experiment.yaml, concatenated with a datetime stamp.

+This folder contains:
+- `experiment.yaml`: A copy of the experiment configurations used to devise this experiment
+- `model.pkl`: The trained model, serialized with joblib.
+- `metrics.json`: Evaluation metrics (accuracy, F1 score, etc.) on the validation set.
+- `visualization.png`: Plots of model predictions and confusion matrices.
+- `config.yaml`: A snapshot of the exact configuration used for this run.
+- `run.log`: A complete log of the experiment, including all print statements and errors.

+This structure ensures that every experiment is fully reproducible: you can always trace back from results to the exact code and configuration used.

+#### **Best Practices**

+- **Commit your code before running experiments.** This ensures you can always match results to the code that produced them.